-After covering boating safety in our latest blog, it is important to take precautions related to the heat.
+After covering boating safety in our latest blog, we wanted to share precautions related to the heat.
 Our next summer safety topic is heat safety.
 During the summer months, especially in Texas, heat can be very intense.
 Remember to follow precautions to protect yourself and others.
 Each year approximately 175 Americans die from extreme heat.
 Everyone can be vulnerable to heat, but some more so than others.
 According to The Impacts Of Climate Change On Human Health In The United States: A Scientific Assessment, the following groups are particularly vulnerable to heat:

-- Older adults, particularly those with preexisting diseases, (i.e. congestive heart failure or diabetes) take certain medications, are living alone or with limited mobility who are exposed to extreme heat can experience multiple adverse effects.
+- Older adults, particularly those with preexisting diseases, (i.e. congestive heart failure or diabetes), those who take certain medications, are living alone, or with limited mobility who are exposed to extreme heat can experience multiple adverse effects.

 - People with chronic medical conditions (i.e. cardiovascular disease, respiratory disease, diabetes, asthma) are more likely to have a serious health problem during a heat wave than healthy people.

 - Pregnant women are also at higher risk.
 Extreme heat events such as heat waves have been associated with adverse birth outcomes such as low birth weight, preterm birth, and infant mortality, as well as congenital cataracts.

 If you need to be outside in the heat make sure to:

 - Limit your outdoor activity.

 - Wear and reapply sunscreen.